Germany States - How To Choose For Life

 Hamburg prides itself in its economic performance, above-average income levels, and high level of education.
 Additionally, it is home to 500,000 companies with around 1.9 million jobs; this state is perfect for different pro workers and is home to universal trade.

 This locale is a healthy mix of innovative, future-oriented, dynamic global players, SMEs, and traditional businesses.
-And thus, it is an exciting and opportunistic community for skilled workers.
+Thus, it is an exciting and opportunistic community for skilled workers.

 9. Lower Saxony